-Sainz inherited his passion for motor sport from his father, but instead of the narrow roads and dirt tracks, he chose the race track, starting in karts at the age of eleven.
+Sainz inherited his passion for motorsport from his father, but instead of the narrow rocks and dirt tracks, he chose the race track, starting in karts at the age of eleven.
 He made his single-seater debut in 2010 in Formula BMW, taking his first win at Silverstone with the Euro International team.
 The following year, he moved to Formula Renault, racing for Korainen Motorsport, winning ten times on his way to the Northern Europe Cup title.

 In 2012, he stepped up to European Formula 3 with the Carlin team, taking a win at Spa-Francorchamps and finishing the championship in fifth place.
 The following year, he raced in Formula Renault 3.5 winning the 2014 title with the DAMS team, taking seven wins and seven poles, to finish ahead of Frenchman Pierre Gasly.